日本語 / English

 ABOUT US

-“Revealing the material evolution of Earth and planets through experiments.”
+“Revealing the material evolution of Earth and planets through experiments”

-→ Learn more about our research
+→ More about our research

-Left: experimental room / Right: seminar room
+Left: laboratory; right: seminar room

 Raman spectroscopy system